Amankhan2370/Mini-GPT-A-Small-Scale-Transformer-Language-Model/README.md

-To showcase your work as a standalone project (not an assignment), here’s a polished README format.
-The focus is on your initiative, skills, and the solutions you explored.
-The content structure aligns with best GitHub project practices, presenting your mini-GPT build as your signature engineering portfolio piece.

-***

 # Mini-GPT: Small-Scale Transformer Language Model

 A compact, educational implementation of a GPT-style transformer trained from scratch in PyTorch – designed to demystify the core mechanics of large-scale language models and experiment with foundational NLP architecture on accessible hardware.